 - I hope to one day write for a wider audience, teach, and tell stories—all at the same time, if I can manage it.

-- I’m learning each day how better to empathize with people different from me, reduce harm, and work toward kindness and justice.
+- I’m learning each day how better to empathize with people different from me, reduce harm, and work toward kindness.

 - I’m really bad at jokes, but I still like to try.
-I appreciate awful jokes often, as long as they don’t punch down.
+I appreciate awful jokes often, as long as they don’t hurt anyone.

-- I like learning how things work, and I especially like being able to change how they work.
+- I like learning how things work, and I especially like being able to change how they work, if it helps.

-- I value clarity and humility from teachers above all.
+- I value clarity and humility from teachers above all, and I value curiosity and humility from students above all.

 - I’m fascinated by space and astrophysics and like to do astronomy as a hobby.